misterbisson/bsuite/readme.txt

 Contributors: misterbisson
 Donate link: http://MaisonBisson.com/
 Tags: cms, content management, tags, stats, statistics, formatting, pages, widgets, related posts, sharelinks, keyword searching
-Requires at least: 2.5.1
+Requires at least: 2.6.0
-Tested up to: 2.5.1
+Tested up to: 2.6.2
-Stable tag: 3.0.5
+Stable tag: 4.0

 A suite of tools used to help surface interesting and popular stories as well as improve WordPress' CMS capabilities and usefulness as an application platform.

 == Description ==

-bSuite is a set of tools that help surface interesting and popular stories as well as improve WordPress' CMS capabilities and usefulness as an application platform.
-Included companion plugins include a universal tag importer, and an upgrader to help you move from bSuite 3.
+bSuite is a set of tools that help surface interesting and popular stories as well as improve WordPress' CMS capabilities and usefulness as an application platform. <a href="http://maisonbisson.com/bsuite/widgets/">Available widgets</a> can show most popular posts, recently commented posts, or related posts (can also add a listof related posts to the bottom of the post content). <a href="http://maisonbisson.com/bsuite/shortcodes/">Added shortcodes</a> help organize content, allowing you to list all sub-pages of the current page or list all headings within the page.
+Another shortcode will render RSS feeds into a page or post.
+See <a href="http://wordpress.org/extend/plugins/bsuite/screenshots/">the screenshots</a> for more.

+Included companion plugins include a <a href="http://maisonbisson.com/bsuite/tag-importer/">universal tag importer</a>, and an upgrader to help you move from bSuite 3.

 == Installation ==